CuriousOne23/WhenMathPrays/thought_manifold/thought_manifold_req/05_manifold_specification.md

 ### 7.5 Rest and Ejection Visual Semantics

 **A. Rest State (Inside OB)**
-- TP rendered at OB center pixel.
+- TP rendered at OB center pixel with increased opacity and optional soft pulsing glow.
-- Increased opacity (100%).
 - No motion.
-- Optional soft pulsing glow to indicate stability.
-- OB center visually distinct (brighter or marked).

-**B. Ejection Trigger**
+**B. Ejection Trigger & Animation**
-- When TS signals completion:
-  - TP enters ejection state.
-  - OB exit point and RB entry point briefly highlighted (≈150 ms).
+- On TS ejection signal: OB exit point and RB entry briefly highlighted.

-**C. Ejection Animation**
-- TP moves along short, smooth spline:
-  - OB center → OB exit point → RB entry point.
+- TP moves along short, smooth spline: OB center → exit point → RB centerline.
-- Spline is monotonic and visually distinct from normal RB flow.

-**D. Flow State (On RB)**
-- TP returns to normal opacity.
-- Follows RB centerline with appropriate motion.
-- Active RB corridor highlighted.

-**E. OB–RB Attachment**
-- Exit and entry points are spatially aligned and visually connected for clear continuity.
+- Once on RB: normal opacity and flow motion.

 ### 7.6 TP Indexing and Diagnostic Highlighting

-- Every TP carries a **TS step index**.
+- Every ThoughtPoint carries a **TS step index** (when created).
-- Support index-based highlighting, filtering, and jump navigation.
+- Supports index-based highlighting, filtering, and navigation.
 - Index displayed in hover panels and optionally as small label next to glyph.

+### 7.7 TP State Counter and Tagging Lifecycle

+Every ThoughtPoint must maintain a **tagged state counter** (separate from TS step index) that tracks its internal evolution.

+**A. State Counter Definition**
+- Integer starting at 0 when the TP is created.
+- Increments by +1 each time the TP is:
+  - Tagged or modified by a basin (OB, RB, etc.)
+  - Updated by a regulator
+  - Split or merged
+  - Re-evaluated or otherwise modified by the TS.

+**B. Purpose**
+- Enables deterministic replay and debugging of tagging order.
+- Supports detection of missing/repeated tags and basin loops.
+- Facilitates reconstruction of TP lineage and lifecycle analysis.
+- Ensures proper synchronization between TS state and manifold rendering.

+**C. Display Rules**
+- The state counter must appear in TP hover panels and info panels.
+- Optional: small numeric label next to the TP glyph (debug mode only).

+**D. Relationship to TS Step Index**
+- **TS Step Index** = global simulation time when the TP was created.
+- **TP State Counter** = number of times this specific TP has been updated/tagged.
+Together they provide complete lifecycle traceability.

-### 7.7 Text/Token Highlighting Interface
+### 7.8 Text/Token Highlighting Interface

 - Supports synchronized text ↔ geometry highlighting.
 - Hovering over tokens highlights corresponding TPs, OBs, RBs, and trajectories (and vice versa).
-- Enables aggregate and distributive pattern visualization.

-### 7.8 Interaction and Measurement Semantics
+### 7.9 Interaction and Measurement Semantics

 - Clicking, area selection, cursor hover, and viewport controls as previously defined.